List of M jak miłość characters

+Major families

 Chodakowski family

 Grzegorz Chodakowski (Wojciech Majchrzak) is a first child of Mr. and Mrs. Chodakowski and older brother of Tomasz Chodakowski.
 He was born on May 6, 1967.

 Aleksandra Chodakowska (Małgorzata Pieczyńska) is a wife of Grzegorz Chodakowski.
 She was born on May 12, 1965.
 Aleksandra has one sister, a nun named Łucja (born July 9, 1967, died March 14, 2008).